Overall Score 7.0 Represents average audio ecosystem compatibility score.

 less than that of JBL Wave Buds by 1meters

 JBL Wave Buds support AAC, a codec used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
-Since it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.
+Since it uses psychoacoustic modeling, it provides better results than other codecs at the same bit rate.

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Wave Buds will work well with your MacBook.
+Being the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Wave Buds will work fine with your MacBook.
 If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.

 The Sony WF C500 support AAC as well.
 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.